mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 For this acquisition, the buyer drafted their own asset purchase agreement.
 For the most part, we agreed on the initial draft, but there were a few key terms where we were far apart.

 Lawyers get expensive fast &mdash; mine was $550/hr.

-They also slow down the process.
+Lawyers also slow down the process.
 The buyer and I could usually arrange to meet within one business day, whereas arranging a meeting with both of our lawyers would probably take a week.
+For a process that already felt long at three months, every day mattered.

 When the buyer and I would run into disagreements in the contracts, we'd first talk one-on-one.
 In these conversations, my goal was to go past the terms in the contract and find out the underlying need.

 For example, the first draft of the contract called for tight restrictions around publicly disclosing details of the sale or business.
 So, the buyer and I talked about why the clause was there, and it turned out that there were only a small number of things the buyer cared about me disclosing.
-We adjusted the wording from "you can't discuss anything publicly" to "you can't discuss [these two things](/i-sold-tinypilot/#what-am-i-allowed-to-say) publicly," and we both felt good about the compromise.
+We adjusted the wording from "you can't discuss anything publicly" to "you can't discuss [these two specific things](/i-sold-tinypilot/#what-am-i-allowed-to-say) publicly," and we both felt good about the compromise.

 ### Used dedicated accounts for the business